aditya-wrmn/old-repo/README.md

 This is my repo for save my file config like nvim, tmux, etc.

+## git

+sometimes this repo make an useless pull or push.
+It's just me messing around with git and trying to learn it so i can use git properly

 ## nvim

 I use nvim in my ubuntu 20.04 with vim plug from